blipk/Customised-Workspaces/.github/ISSUE_TEMPLATE/bug_report.md

  - Gnome-Shell Version (gnome-shell --version):
  - GJS Version (gjs --version):
  - Extension Version [e.g. 22]:
- - Linux distribution and version
+ - Linux distribution and version:

 **Describe the bug**
 A clear and concise description of what the bug is.